-Member, House Committee on Small Business
+Member, House Corporations Committee

-Member, House Committee on Health, Education and Welfare
+Member, House Education Committee

 while also making life easier for commercial truck drivers.
 The first law permits the use of an electronic means of transmission of the medical certificate required for the issuance of a commercial driver’s license.
-The second law eliminates the requirement of examinations for a renewal applicant, whose commercial driver's license has expired for more than one year.
+The second law eliminates the requirement of examinations for a renewal applicant whose commercial driver's license has expired for more than one year.

 In 2017, he introduced an education reform law that establishes a process by which a

 In 2012, he cosponsored a law prohibiting retailers of essential commodities from engaging in price gouging during a market emergency.

 Representative Phillips is the former chairman of the Autumnfest Steering Committee and the Milk Fund.
 He is member of the St. Jude’s Children Research Hospital’s Woonsocket Committee, and is the past president of the Woonsocket Jaycees.
 He previously served on the Tax Assessors Board of Review.